The club shall be called Fareham Wheelers Cycling Club (FWCC) (hereinafter called the club).

 9.3 All club monies will be banked in an account held in the name of the club.

-9.4 All cheques, drafts, etc. drawn on any account shall be signed by two of the following officers, Chairperson, Vice Chairman, Secretary or Treasurer except the clothing account when the cheque must be signed by the Clothing Officer and another Committee member.
-Any Club cheque for a sum in excess of £250 must be initialled by a 3rd Committee member.
+9.4 All payments, drafts, etc. drawn on any account shall be authorised by two of the following officers, Chairperson, Vice Chairman, Secretary or Treasurer.
+Any Club cheque/payment for a sum in excess of £250 must be authorised by a 3rd Committee member.

 9.5 The financial year of the club starts on 1st October and ends on 30th September of each year.